babuckin/support/src/yellow/data-handling/resetting-the-device.md

       - The green and the yellow LEDs start blinking.
       - The [Home Assistant Operating System](https://www.home-assistant.io/docs/glossary/#home-assistant-operating-system) now downloads the latest version of [Home Assistant Supervisor](https://www.home-assistant.io/docs/glossary/#home-assistant-supervisor) and [Home Assistant Core](https://www.home-assistant.io/docs/glossary/#home-assistant-core).
       - Due to the downloads, it can take a while until Home Assistant becomes accessible again.
+      - When the downloads are complete, the red light will be on and the green and yellow lights will be off.

 ## Related topics